 \section{Introduction}

 Discrete choice models are used widely.
 A common empirical strategy is to combine a theory of choice (e.g., utility maximization) that predicts a unique outcome value with distributional assumptions on latent variables \citep{mcfadden1981econometric}.
-This approach allows the researcher to describe the conditional distribution of a discrete outcome given covariates.
+This approach allows the researcher to derive the conditional distribution of the outcome given covariates and apply likelihood-based inference methods.
 However, recent economic applications often involve models that permit multiple outcome values, which we call an \emph{incomplete prediction}.
-Such an incomplete prediction occurs when the researcher is willing to work only with weak assumptions or has limited knowledge of the data generating process.
+Such an incomplete prediction occurs when the researcher is willing to work only with weak assumptions or has limited knowledge of the data-generating process.

 This paper considers a form of incompleteness summarized as follows.
-An observable discrete outcome variable $Y\in \mathcal Y$ satisfies
+An observable discrete outcome $Y\in \mathcal Y$ satisfies

-where $G$ collects all outcome values that are compatible with the model given observed and unobserved variables $(X,U)$ and a structural parameter $\theta$.
+where $G$ collects all outcome values compatible with the model given observed and unobserved variables $(X,U)$ and a structural parameter $\theta$.
 This structure arises in a variety of contexts.
-Multiple outcomes are predicted in single-agent discrete choice models when the agent's unobservable choice set is consistent with a wide range of choice set formation processes \citep{barseghyan2021heterogeneous}.
+For example, multiple outcomes are predicted in single-agent discrete choice models when the agent's unobservable choice set is consistent with a wide range of choice set formation processes \citep{barseghyan2021heterogeneous}.
 Multiple equilibria may exist in discrete games such as firms' market entry or household labor supply decisions, but one may not know how an equilibrium outcome gets selected \citep{BRESNAHANJoE91,CilibertoTamer2009}.
-In panel dynamic discrete choice models, a model may be silent about how an initial observation is generated \citep{heckman78,honore2006bounds}.
 Recent empirical studies have applied inference methods for incomplete models in different areas; they include English auctions \citep{haile2003inference}, strategic voting \citep{kawai2013inferring}, product offerings \citep{eizenberg2014upstream,wollmann2018trucks}, network formation \citep{depaulaEtAl2018,sheng2020}, school choice \citep{fack2019beyond}, and major choice \citep{henry2020revealing}.